joelouthan/Theologicus/src/pastorals/1-timothy4-11-5-2.md

 But here's the flipside of that coin: we are all called to love and minister to one another and our character in loving and serving and ministering to one another absolutely matters.
 You are not going to be perfect like the Lord Jesus.
 Yet, go and read the promises that God has for his children:

->Romans 8:29 (CSB) For those he foreknew he also predestined to be conformed to the image of his Son, so that he would be the firstborn among many brothers and sisters.
+>Romans 8:29 For those he foreknew he also predestined to be conformed to the image of his Son, so that he would be the firstborn among many brothers and sisters.

 We are all being conformed and sanctified so that one day, we will truly look like his son.